raiakash203/Interview-guide/README.md

 Deduplication Queues: Filter out duplicates before they reach event handlers.
 Database Constraints: Use unique keys or indexes to prevent duplicate entries.

+## 4. What are the steps involved in a CloudFormation Solution?

+Create or use an existing CloudFormation template using JSON or YAML format.
+Save the code in an S3 bucket, which serves as a repository for the code.
+Use AWS CloudFormation to call the bucket and create a stack on your template.
+CloudFormation reads the file and understands the services that are called, their order, the relationship between the services, and provisions the services one after the other.